chrisjwindisch/email-avail/README.md

 # email-avail

 This project is to make it super easy to select time blocks to copy paste in an email for meeting availability.

 # Running

 `yarn start`

 # UI

 Drag select available times and click enter to save to clipboard

 # TODO

 ## web-app-bootstrap

 - Currently trying to get react-firebase-auth to work with the project but its looking for index.tsx, might need to use a different package
 - Hook up to FB Auth

-1.5 Change timezone
-1.6 Request Feature Popup
-1.7 Request Feature Lambda
+1. Request Feature Lambda
 2. Get /create-account w/firebase working
 3. Get /login w/firebase working
    3.5 /logout
 4. Do all tasks for web-app-bootstrap
 5. Google Calendar oauth
 6. get-events + display events
    6.1 /home for displaying default calendar's first 3 weeks if user is logged in 6.5 preloading logic for +3 weeks of events
 7. Change calendar drop down
 8. Put on CDN and optimize cache settings so its instantaneous to load, otherwise it'd be faster to type

 ## web-app-bootstrap

 - /frontend
   - react
   - firebase auth out of the box with customizeable login / create account pages.
 Logout link component
   - tabbed settings page with "profile" as one tab, "account" as [email / pw]
   - react ui library
   - google fonts
   - typescript